RaspAP/raspap-docs/docs/faq.md

 ## <a name="noip"></a>Clients cannot obtain an IP address from the AP.
 Clients may receive a "failed to obtain IP address" or similar error message when connecting to your AP.
 These are the most frequent reasons for this error:

-1. A poor Wi-Fi signal from the access point.
+1. A poor WiFi signal from the access point.
 In this event, reduce the distance between your device and the AP.
 2. Your device does not operate properly with the encryption method set by the AP.
 3. The access point is misconfigured.

-The first and simplest fix is to reconnect the client to your Wi-Fi network.
+The first and simplest fix is to reconnect the client to your WiFi network.
 When you do this, the AP forgets the previous attempt and initiates a new process to assign an IP address to your device.
-Exact methods vary between devices, however most will have a 'Forget this network' option or similar in the Wi-Fi settings.
+Exact methods vary between devices, however most will have a 'Forget this network' option or similar in the WiFi settings.
 This is shown in iOS, below:

 ![](https://i.imgur.com/7xvx5JT.png){: style="width:350px"}

 If clients still fail to connect, restart the AP.
 You may do this by choosing **Restart hotspot** from RaspAP.
 This reinitializes several related services in a predictable order and timing.
 Assuming these services are configured to restart automatically on reboot (the default behavior when RaspAP's installer is used) you may also simply reboot your Pi.

-RaspAP gives you control over many aspects of your Wi-Fi network, including DHCP.
+RaspAP gives you control over many aspects of your WiFi network, including DHCP.
 With its [default settings](https://docs.raspap.com/issues/#default-settings), RaspAP has been rigorously tested and validated to provide connectivity in routed AP mode.
 If you suspect that RaspAP is misconfigured and not providing IP addresses to clients, you may troubleshoot this yourself.

 Clients connecting to your AP are assigned, or leased, an IP address with `dnsmasq`.
-You can see how this proces works by enabling the **Log DHCP requests** option in the **DHCP Server > Logging** tab.
+You can see how this process works by enabling the **Log DHCP requests** option in the **DHCP Server > Logging** tab.
 When a client connects to your AP, a typical `dnsmasq-dhcp` exchange follows this pattern:

 ```